mikenewbon/blender-studio/docs/miscellaneous.md

 ### Templates
 ##### Jinja
 Templates in some parts of the project used to be rendered with Jinja2.
-We're switching to Django template backend, but the comments are still based on Jinja.
+We're switching to Django template location, but the comments are still based on Jinja.
 There may also be leftover Jinja macros in the project; some of them have served as reference, but for the most part they probably could be removed.